-Emotional self-care is simply the practice of acknowledging, validating, and caring for our emotional wellbeing.
-Just in the same way you might take long walks to stay in good physical health, there are daily habits we can all do to stay in good emotional health.
+Emotional self-care involves acknowledging, validating, and caring for our emotional well-being.
+In the same way, you might take long walks to stay in good physical health, there are daily habits we can all do to stay in good emotional health.

-That’s because our minds and emotions are often in the driver’s seat of determining our choices.
-For example, when it’s cold outside and you just want to stay curled up in bed instead of getting up and working out, it’s your mind that usually determines whether you do…or not.
+That’s because our emotions are often in the driver’s seat of determining our choices.
+When it’s cold outside and you don’t want to go for your morning run, it’s your emotions that play a role in deciding whether you go.

-When our emotions are healthy, they help us make better choices which ultimately leads to us having better physical health overall.
+When our emotions are healthy – they help us make better choices which ultimately leads to better physical health.

 Why Moms Often Neglect Emotional Self Care